 Further up the Parramatta River, beyond Darling harbour, the Carlingford and Lawson repeaters are accessible whilst the Sydney 70cm repeater remains contactable.

-The Waverley Club DSTAR repeater, located on top of Governor Phillip Tower in the city, is accessible from almost all locations (438.775).
+The Waverley Club DSTAR repeater and C4FM repeater, located on top of Governor Phillip Tower in the city, are accessible from almost all locations.

 When using the Sydney DMR make sure you are using TG9 Local.